-Zoom Cloud Recordings: Delete or Move Files after One Year
+Zoom Cloud Recordings: Delete or Move Files after 180 days

 - 23 days after recordings have moved to the trash folder, Zoom will send an email notification alerting the person that they have seven days to recover recordings from the trash folder.
 The email will also include a list of recordings that are set to be deleted and a link to the page where video recording files can be managed.